 The Root of Our Business

-Each year, we plant, harvest and process sugarcane into about 850,000 tons of refined sugar, making us the country’s largest totally integrated producer of sugarcane and cane sugar.
-Statewide, sugarcane farming is a major economic contributor, providing nearly 12,500 jobs and more than $3.2 billion a year in economic activity.
+Each year, we plant, harvest and process sugarcane into about 850,000 tons of refined sugar, making us the country’s largest fully integrated producer of sugarcane and cane sugar.
+In Florida, sugarcane farming is a major economic contributor, providing more than 19,000 jobs and nearly $4.7 billion a year in economic activity.

 Nature's